 Permits and environmental safeguards protect our quality of life, economy, and the waters we all enjoy.
 Fones Cliffs is a remarkable natural area, and we urge developers to respect this unique and sensitive site.
 CBF will continue to work with DEQ and Richmond County to ensure that developer violations are deterred and any future work on the site meets the strictest environmental standards.

-However, a colossal development proposed by Diatomite Corporation would cover a nearly 1,000-acre section of Fones Cliffs, threatening this vital habitat.
-The plan includes 718 homes and townhouses, 18 guest cottages, an 18-hole golf course and driving range, 116-room lodge with spa, 150-seat restaurant, a small commercial center, a skeet and trap range, equestrian center with stables for 90 horses, a 10,000 square foot community barn, and seven piers along the river.
+Fones Cliffs has long been recognized for its natural beauty, and it has in recent years become a target for development.
+In 2015, developers asked Richmond County to rezone a 976 acre site atop Fones Cliffs to allow for a massive commercial-residential development.
+The original proposal included 718 homes and townhouses, 18 guest cottages, an 18-hole golf course, 116-room hotel, restaurant, a small commercial center, a skeet and trap range, equestrian center with stables, a 10,000 square foot community barn, and seven piers along the river.

 CBF strongly opposed the rezoning, working with the community and local officials closely on the issue.
 However, in November 2015 the Richmond County Board of Supervisors ultimately approved rezoning the land to allow for the development.
 In 2017 the land was sold by Diatomite Corporation to New York-based Virginia True Corporation, the current developers.

 - 1976: CBF begins leading environmental education courses on the Rappahannock River around Fones Cliffs.

 - September 2015: CBF leads a press tour of Fones Cliffs by boat on the Rappahannock River.